Bike Clinic FAQ

 FAQ #4: We bought our kid a bike for their birthday.
 Can we use that one at the clinic?

-For safety, quality of instruction, and the continued support of our Community Sponsors the only bikes we allow at our clinics are the ones available in our online shop.
+For safety, quality of instruction, and the continued support of our Community Sponsors the only bikes we allow at our clinics are the ones available in our online shop with the exception of kids who currently own a 26" bike with at least 8 gears and V-brakes.
 We recommend and carry only the highest-quality family bike gear and expect to provide nothing less to your family.

 FAQ #5: What is inseam and how do I measure it?